Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMRunCommand.md

 Create or update Run Command on a Windows VM using a SAS URL of a storage blob that contains .ps1 script.
 Note SAS URL must provide read access to the blob.
 An expiry time of 24 hours is suggested for SAS URL.
 SAS URLs can be generated on Azure portal using blob's options , or SAS token using New-AzStorageBlobSASToken.
 If generating SAS token using New-AzStorageBlobSASToken, your SAS URL = base blob URL + "?" + SAS token from New-AzStorageBlobSASToken.

-### Example 2: Create or update Run Command on a VM using a local script file.
+### Example 2: Create or update Run Command on a VM using ScriptLocalPath (local script file).

 ```powershell
 Set-AzVMRunCommand -ResourceGroupName MyRG0 -VMName MyVMEE -RunCommandName MyRunCommand -Location EastUS2EUAP -ScriptLocalPath "C:\MyScriptsDir\MyScript.ps1"